 What is Guaranteed Universal Life Insurance?

 Guaranteed Life Insurance (GUL) is a permanent life insurance policy with a term death benefit.
 As long as you pay your premiums, your policy stays intact for your lifetime.
-What sets it apart from other life insurance policies is its guaranteed death benefit.
+Its guaranteed death benefit is what sets it apart from other life insurance policies.

 Guaranteed universal life is a cross between term life insurance and whole life insurance providing an affordable option for consumers who want a long-term policy without the expense of whole life.